y123456y78/INP-ChatRoomWithSelect/README.md

 ***Recommended: If you are taking this subject, please solve it on yourself first.***

-./make all.
+./make all
-'Compile server and client programs'.
+`Compile server and client programs`
 ./server <SERVER PORT>
-To run the server on specific port
+`To run the server on specific port`
 ./client <SERVER IP> <SERVER PORT>
-To run the client on specific port and ip addrese <!using '127.0.0.1' to connect to local host>
+`To run the client on specific port and ip addrese <!using '127.0.0.1' to connect to local host>`

 The clients can send and get several types command to the server illustrated below.
 Hello Message